-Limitations:
+Limitations

-- Left-hand sides of the display form are restricted to variables, constructors, defined functions or types, and literals.
-In particular, lambdas are not allowed in left-hand sides. - Since display forms are not type checked, implicit argument insertion may not work properly if the type of f computes to an implicit function space after pattern matching. - An ill-typed display form can make Agda crash with an internal error when Agda tries to use it (issue #6476 https://github.com/agda/agda/issues/6476).
+• Left-hand sides are restricted to variables, constructors, defined functions or types, and literals.
+In particular, lambdas are not allowed in left-hand sides.

+• Since DISPLAY pragmas are not type checked implicit argument insertion may not work properly if the type of f computes to an implicit function space after pattern matching.